MicrosoftDocs/windows-dev-docs/hub/apps/design/style/acrylic.md

 ## Do's and don'ts
 * Do use acrylic on transient surfaces.
-* Do extend acrylic to at least one edge of your app to provide a seamless experience by subtly blending with the app’s surroundings.
+* Do extend acrylic to at least one edge of your app to provide a seamless experience by subtly blending with the app's surroundings.
 * Don't put desktop acrylic on large background surfaces of your app.
 * Don't place multiple acrylic panes next to each other because this results in an undesirable visible seam.
-* Don’t place accent-colored text over acrylic surfaces.
+* Don't place accent-colored text over acrylic surfaces.

 ## How we designed acrylic

-We fine-tuned acrylic’s key components to arrive at its unique appearance and properties.
+We fine-tuned acrylic's key components to arrive at its unique appearance and properties.
 We started with translucency, blur and noise to add visual depth and dimension to flat surfaces.
 We added an exclusion blend mode layer to ensure contrast and legibility of UI placed on an acrylic background.
 Finally, we added color tint for personalization opportunities.
 In concert these layers add up to a fresh, usable material.

 ![Acrylic recipe](images/acrylic-recipe-diagram.jpg)
 <br/>The acrylic recipe: background, blur, exclusion blend, color/tint overlay, noise